OffprintStudios/dragonfish/README.md

 ## Setting Up The Dev Environment

-You must have the following tools installed on your system (or in a docker container):
+You must have the following tools installed on your system or in a docker container (use listed versions or latest):

 * NodeJS 14.6.0
-* Yarn 1.22.4
+* Yarn 1.22.4 (don't use 2.x)
-* MongoDB 4.2.1
+* MongoDB Community Server 4.2.1
+    * MongoDB Compass is recommended
 * The [Rust 1.30 (or later) toolchain](https://rustup.rs/).
     * You'll also need a working C compiler.
 On Ubuntu, the `build-essential` apt package is sufficient.

+For these, use the command `yarn global add @angular/cli @nestjs/cli nx`:

 * The Angular CLI 10.0.4 (globally, via Yarn)
 * The NestJS CLI 7.4.1 (globally, via Yarn)
 * The `nx` CLI (globally, via Yarn)

+Once you've installed and verified that these dependencies are working as expected...

+- Create a file named `.env` at the root of the repository
+- Copy  the contents of `sample.env` to your new `.env`
+- Edit `.env` to use an *actual* secret.
+(If you intend to test out image functionality, fill in the DIGITALOCEAN_SPACES_* variables with your information)

-Once you've installed and verified that these dependencies are working as expected, run `./build_dev.sh` in the root project directory to start an initial compilation and fetch all necessary libraries.
+Run `./build-dev.sh` in the root project directory to start an initial compilation and fetch all necessary libraries.
+SH files can be run using Git Bash on Windows.

 When you're starting the development server with `nx serve client`, make sure to include a `.env` file in the root project directory.
 A `sample.env` file can be found in the root of this repository.

+To view the source files, VS Code is recommended.

 ### Developing in Docker
 If you just want to use `docker-compose`, you can follow these steps.